StefanIvemo/stefanivemo.github.io/_posts/2021-01-16-Bicep PowerShell Module.md

 ### Compile multiple files
 Here´s how you can compile all `.bicep` files in a directory.

-In the directory `C:\Bicep\Modules` I have a couple of Bicep modules.
+If we take a look in the directory `C:\Bicep\Modules` we can see that I have a couple of Bicep files in it.

 {% highlight powershell %}
 Get-ChildItem -Path 'C:\Bicep\Modules'